The latest update to this website was at 101pm Sunday (HST)

 ~~~ Hawaii Weather Narrative ~~~

-It’s partly cloudy here in Maui County early this morning…with a very cool low temperature of 49 degrees at my place.
+It’s clear to partly cloudy here in Maui County early this morning, with a low temperature of 54.5 degrees at my place, with the relative humidity 80 percent.

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Vog map animation / 8-Day Precipitation model